 John Graham of Graham Sherwin Studio, has been comissioned for our Lobby Renewal project.
-As it is a coming home project of sorts, we wanted to know more about his work as the junior architect alongside renowned architect Arthur Erickson on the hotel’s stunning Erickson Wing project in the late 80’s.
+As it is a coming home project of sorts, we wanted to know more about his work as the project architect alongside renowned architect Arthur Erickson on the hotel’s stunning Erickson Wing project in the late 80’s.

 How did you become connected to the Laurel Point Inn?